7045kHz/dtsx/README.md

 ## API Reference

+For a consolidated public API reference with usage examples, see [docs/API.md](docs/API.md).

 // Note: package-provided file-write helpers have been internalized to
 // disable direct package-managed file writes.
 Use `Marshal` and the
 // standard library (e.g., `os.WriteFile`) to persist packages.